hassanrehman/twofishes-ruby/README.md

 A client/wrapper for foursquare's sparse geocoding / reverse geocoding server Twofishes (https://github.com/foursquare/twofishes).

+## Fork Info
+The [original gem](https://github.com/masone/twofishes-ruby) does not cover bulk capabilities of the thirft server.
+This repo adds the ability for bulk reverse geocode.

 ## Installation

 Add this line to your application's Gemfile: